Minimal Representations of Tropical Rational Functions: Complexity and arrangements of tropical hypersurfaces

 if $d-k$ is odd, and

 if $d-k$ is even.
 Therefore, we have

 which yields the lower bound by \Cref{thm:vertex-counting}.
-By \Cref{lemma:euler-bound}, the equality holds if and only if all the intersections $\cap_{i\in S}\V(g_i)$ are affine subspaces. \end{proof}
+By \Cref{lemma:euler-bound}, the equality holds if and only if all the intersections $\cap_{i\in S}\V(g_i)$ are affine subspaces, which happens if and only if $g_i$'s are all binomials. \end{proof}

-It is not true in general if $g_i$'s don't have generic parameters.
-Consider two triangles with only one pair of unparallel edges.
-Their Minkowski sum is a 4-gon, having monomial length 4, while the factorization length is 5.

-\Cref{thm:lower-bound} shows that factorization length is usually much smaller than monomial length.
-When the number of factors grows, the factorization length grows linearly while the monomial length grows in $O(m^d)$.
-This also means in the preorder induced by factorization length, a minimal representation of $g$ must be an irreducible factorization of $g$, whenever all factors have generic parameters.
-However, we note that the converse is not true, as different irreducible factorizations may have different lengths, as is shown in the following example.
+\Cref{thm:lower-bound} shows that when the number of factors grows, the factorization complexity grows linearly while the monomial complexity grows in $O(m^d)$.
+This also means with respect to factorization complexity, a minimal representation of $g$ must be an irreducible factorization of $g$, whenever all factors have generic parameters.
+However, we note that the converse is not true, as different irreducible factorizations may have different complexities, as is shown in the following example.
 Let $g=(x\oplus y)\odot(x\oplus 0)\odot (y\oplus 0)=(x\oplus y\oplus 0 )\odot (x\odot y \oplus x\oplus y)$.
-The first factorization has length 4, while the second has length 5.
+The first factorization has complexity 4, while the second has complexity 5.

 \Cref{thm:lower-bound} has several interpretations.
-First, it says the number of regions in an arrangement of tropical hypersurfaces in general orientations is no less than the number of regions in an arrangement of hyperplanes, a very intuitive fact that doesn't seem easy to prove directly.
+First, it says the number of regions in an arrangement of generic tropical hypersurfaces is no less than the number of regions in an arrangement of hyperplanes, and is strictly larger than the latter unless all the hypersurfaces are ordinary hyperplanes.
 Second, recall that the number of regions in an arrangement of tropical hypersurfaces corresponds to the number of vertices in the regular mixed subdivision of the Minkowski sum of the corresponding Newton polytopes.
 Therefore, \Cref{thm:lower-bound} is a lower bound in that setting.
-The most interesting case is when the mixed subdivision is trivial.
+A special case is when the mixed subdivision is trivial, namely, when it doesn't really subdivide the Minkowski sum of the polytopes.
 This corresponds to arrangements of balanced polyhedral fans which are based at the same point.
-As a special case, we have
+We have

 \begin{thm} Let $P_1,...,P_m\subset \R^d$ be polytopes in general position.
 Then